Behance Logo

 Behance LogoBehance Logo PNG

 The limited resource area has everything you need for communication and development.
-The Behance logo shows the solidarity of users around creative ideas, the opportunity to express their opinion, and exhibit work for the community to evaluate.
+The Behance logo represents the solidarity of users around creative ideas, the opportunity to express their opinions, and the ability to exhibit work for the community to evaluate.

 Behance: Brand overview